*We may earn revenue from the products available on this site and participate in affiliate programs.

 It might be time to admit that we've gone a little crazy.
 Debating the Scotty Cameron Newport vs Newport 2 seems a little extreme, right?
 Not if you want to make the absolute best decision for your game!

-The Scotty Cameron Newport line of putters feature a classic blade head shape that has been the quintessential putter head shape for the second half of the 20th century.
-This shape was borrowed from the original PING Anser putter designs and has also been copied and used by virtually every putter manufacturer in the past 50 years, so much so that the cavity back blade design is synonymous more or less with what a putter is in the game of golf.
+The Scotty Cameron Newport putters feature a classic blade head shape that has been the quintessential putter head shape for the second half of the 20th century.
+This classic shape was borrowed from the original PING Anser putter designs and has also been copied and used by virtually every putter manufacturer in the past 50 years, so much so that the cavity back blade design is synonymous more or less with what a putter is in the game of golf.

 However, within that sameness of overall shape, myriad variations and tweaks have arisen over the years, and the Scotty Cameron Newport vs the Newport 2 underlines exactly how subtle some styles can be for golfers who are particular about their equipment.
 In this article we’ll take a look at some of the changes made between the two models, why, and what impact (if any) they might have on your game.